supabase/nix-postgres/INTERNAL.md

 ### A pushed git tag produces an AWS AMI + docker image.

-Not in prototype functional
+Not in prototype

-## Consider that we have the following PostgreSQL targets
+## Consider that we have the following PostgreSQL targets:

 ### Supported PostgreSQL versions (14), these are older versions not yet migrated to latest